Pirelli Announces Tire Compounds for Hungary

 The rubber that will hit the road is quickly becoming the conversation piece in the F1 paddock with Pirelli continuing to reveal details.

-The tire manufacture announced they will bring the white-marked medium, yellow-marked soft, and purple-marked ultrasoft compounds for the Hungarian Grand Prix which takes place on July 29.
-It will mark the third event of the season for this combination in 2018.
+The tire manufacture announced they will bring the C2, C3 and C4 compounds to the Hungarian Grand Prix on August 4.
+It marks the seventh event of 2019 that this combination will be used.

 In previous years, F1 teams had their choice of just two compounds per race.
 However, Pirelli and FIA switched to three sets for 2016, with the requirement that each team must use two of the three during the event.
 For each of these races, the hardest two compounds at each race are the required compound.